-The Administration & Economic Management Sciences Building is a two-storey officeand lecture halls building with a canteen for staff.
-The building's main entrance is on the south side.
-This entrance doorway has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
+The Administration Building is a four-storey office- building with a central courtyard.
+The building's main entrance is on the east and west sides as indicated.
+These entrance doorways has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
 No construction work here is necessary.

-The second floor is accessible via three staircases in the building and a lift in the foyer.
-The lift is of sufficient size to accommodate at least a wheelchair and another person.
-No construction work here is necessary.
+To reach the top three floors a new 4-stop lift will be constructed and installed as part of the construction contract.
+This lift will be of sufficient size to accommodate at least a 2.000 wheelchair and another person.
+All floors of this CUT BACK ROOF building will be accessible after completion of the lift-installation.